 Many people want to make the world a better place, but aren’t sure where to start or what to do.
 As a social worker, you are in a position to solve specific problems and help others, and there is a good chance that you will end up being the person that changes someone else’s life.
 While it is a lot of hard work and change doesn’t always happen quickly, just knowing that your work is meaningful to others can help provide you with a purpose and personal fulfillment.

-6. You Can Apply Your Core Values to Your Work
+6. Apply Your Core Values to Your Work

 Many social workers enter the profession because its core principles align with their own values and priorities.
 In fact, many social workers were inspired by their own experiences, which spurred a desire to help others and advocate for the support and services that they themselves didn’t have.
 Yet even if you don’t have your own challenges to draw upon, working as a social worker allows you to live out the values of equality, justice, fairness, respect, dignity and the right of everyone to health and well-being.
 If these values align with yours, then consider becoming a social worker.